Bender-Knuth involutions on linear extensions of posets: Basic definitions and constructions

 \begin{definition} For a given $n$-element poset $P$, the {\it Berenstein--Kirillov group of }$P$, denoted by $\bkp$, is the permutation group of the set $\linext(P)$ generated by the BK moves $t_i$ ($1 \le i \le n-1$). \end{definition}

-While never explicitly studied, some relations are known to hold in $\bkp$ for all posets $P$, e.g., \begin{enumerate} \item $t_i^2 = 1$ for all $i \ge 1$; \item $(t_i t_j)^2 = 1$ for all $i,j \ge 1$ with $|i - j| \ge 2$; and \item $(t_i t_{i+1})^6 = 1$ for all $i \ge 1$ \cite{Stanley-promotion-evacuation}. \end{enumerate} When $P$ is a Ferrers poset, the result of \cite{CGP} implies that the cactus relations hold in $\bkp$, alongside the above.
+Very few studies have investigated this group explicitly, e.g., \cite{vershik-tsilevich,vershik21}.
+Some relations are known to hold in $\bkp$ for all posets $P$, including \begin{enumerate} \item $t_i^2 = 1$ for all $i \ge 1$; \item $(t_i t_j)^2 = 1$ for all $i,j \ge 1$ with $|i - j| \ge 2$; and \item $(t_i t_{i+1})^6 = 1$ for all $i \ge 1$ \cite{Stanley-promotion-evacuation}. \end{enumerate} When $P$ is a Ferrers poset, the inclusion of Relations (3) represents new relations satisfied by the generators of the classical BK group when specialized to acting on standard Young tableaux.
+Furthermore, the result of \cite{CGP} implies that the cactus relations hold in $\bkp$ in this case, alongside the above.
 Outside of these few exceptions, very little is known about the group relations in $\bkp$.

+Note that there is no direct correspondence between the relations in the groups $\mathcal{BK}$ and $\bkp$ for arbitrary posets $P$.
+This is because our definition of $\bkp$ involves first specializing the action of the BK moves to standard Young tableaux (which may create more relations among the generators $t_i$, e.g., Relations (3) above) then generalizing to an action on linear extensions of arbitrary posets (which may eliminate some relations).
+This observation leads to the first motivating question of our paper:

+\begin{question} What further relations hold in $\bkp$, for which posets $P$?
+In particular, for which posets $P$ do the cactus relations hold in $\bkp$? \end{question}

+This question will be addressed in Section~\ref{sec:rel}.
+In general, one of the main takeaways from our investigation is that not all relations in $\mathcal{BK}$ continue to hold in $\bkp$ for arbitrary posets $P$.

-The following statement about $\bkp$ as a permutation group of $\linext(P)$ has been widely utilized in different forms by, e.g., \cite{pak01,lam-williams,develin-macauley-reiner,defant-kravitz}.
+Similarly to its relations, very little has been established about the properties of $\bkp$ as a subgroup of the symmetric group on $\linext(P)$.
+The following fact about $\bkp$ as a permutation group of $\linext(P)$ has been widely utilized in different forms by, e.g., \cite{pak01,lam-williams,develin-macauley-reiner,defant-kravitz}.
 A proof was explicitly given by Ayyer, Klee, and Schilling (see Proposition 4.1 of \cite{ayyer-klee-schilling}), by showing that linear extension graphs are strongly connected.

 \begin{prop} $\bkp$ is a transitive subgroup of $\symm_{\linext(P)}$. \end{prop}